History of Morocco: Opposition to European control

-Independent Morocco (since 1956)
+From 1955 onward

 In late 1955, in the middle of what came to be known as the Revolution of the King and the People, Sultan Mohammed V successfully negotiated the gradual restoration of Moroccan independence within a framework of French-Moroccan interdependence.
 The sultan agreed to institute reforms that would transform Morocco into a constitutional monarchy with a democratic form of government.
 As the French Foreign Minister Antoine Pinay had expressed, there was a willingness to grant Morocco its independence to "turn Morocco into a modern, democratic and sovereign state".
 In February 1956, Morocco acquired limited home rule.
 Further negotiations for full independence culminated in the French-Moroccan Agreement signed in Paris on 22 March 1956.

 On 7 April 1956, France officially relinquished its protectorate in Morocco.
 The internationalized city of Tangier was reintegrated with the signing of the Tangier Protocol on 29 October 1956.
 The abolition of the Spanish protectorate and the recognition of Moroccan independence by Spain were negotiated separately and made final in the Joint Declaration of April 1956.
 Through this agreement with Spain in 1956 and another in 1958, Moroccan control over certain Spanish-ruled areas was restored.
 Attempts to claim other Spanish possessions through military action were less successful.

 In the months that followed independence, Mohammed V proceeded to build a modern governmental structure under a constitutional monarchy in which the sultan would exercise an active political role.
 He acted cautiously, intent on preventing the Istiqlal from consolidating its control and establishing a one-party state.
 He assumed the monarchy on 11 August 1957, and from that date, the country officially became known as 'The Kingdom of Morocco'.